 About OU's Master of Science in Addiction Counseling

-Ottawa University’s online Master of Science in Addiction Counseling (MSAC) degree program prepares learners to pursue careers as addiction counseling professionals, treating individuals with substance abuse and dependency disorders.
+Ottawa University’s accelerated, online Master of Science in Addiction Counseling (MSAC) degree program prepares learners to pursue careers as addiction counseling professionals, treating individuals with substance abuse and dependency disorders.
 Graduates may work in a variety of settings, including private practice, substance abuse clinics, group practices, and hospital settings.

 As most states require that individuals seeking the highest level of licensing and/or certification have a master's degree, the MSAC puts you on track for career advancement in the field.
 Our online program meets the educational requirements, in most states, for licensure or certification.
 It also meets the requirements for licensure in Arizona for the Licensed Associate Substance Abuse Counselor (LASAC).
 Licensure or certification requirements vary from state-to-state.
 Therefore, it is the responsibility of the student to contact their state licensure or certification authority to assure that the degree requirements meet their state’s requirements.